-- 5. Locate and carefully remove the engine oil level indicator (dipstick). - $6. \ \mbox{Wipe}$ the indicator clean.
+5. Locate and carefully remove the engine oil level indicator (dipstick).

+6. Wipe the indicator clean.
 Insert the indicator fully, then remove it again.

-- If the oil level is between the MIN and MAX marks, the oil level is acceptable.
+- If the oil level is between the lower and upper holes or between the MIN and MAX marks (depending on application), the oil level is acceptable.
 DO NOT ADD OIL. - 4.2L V6 engine

-- 4.6L/5.4L V8 engine - If the oil level is below the MIN mark, add enough oil to raise the level within the MIN-MAX range.
+- 4.6L/5.4L V8 engine - If the oil level is below the lower hole or the MIN mark, add enough oil to raise the level within the lower and upper holes or within the MIN-MAX range.

-- Oil levels above the MAX mark may cause engine damage.
-Some oil must be removed from the engine by a service technician. - 7.
-Put the indicator back in and ensure it is fully seated.
+7. Put the indicator back in and ensure it is fully seated.